 “I’d characterize my teenage and young adult years as very aimless.
-I had a code of morals, but I did not know the Lord or have any idea what it meant to be a godly man.
+I did not know the Lord or have any idea what it meant to be a godly man.
 I started drinking at age 12, and weed, porn, pills, and tobacco followed.
 I was a social chameleon and played football to earn the approval of others.

 “In high school, a long-time friend of mine named Garret became a believer, and he stepped away from some of the things we were doing.
 He had an inner confidence about him that I could not explain at the time, and his example impacted me.
 I wanted the kind of life he had, but I did not want to do what it took to get it, so I took a different route.

 “I transferred in and out of five different colleges before I graduated from DePaul with a business degree.
 I moved in with my brother and his friends in Chicago after college, making next to nothing as a waiter by day and partying at night.

 “During this time, I started dating girl who had the same inner confidence that my friend, Garret, had, because she was also an outspoken Christian.
 I followed her down to Dallas when she moved, and we both started going to The Porch at Watermark.
 Eventually, when we broke up, I was left in Dallas all by myself.
 I did the only things I thought I was good at; I made friends and partied.

 “Finally, my life felt so empty, I had no other choice but to allow God to take control.
 I cried out to the Lord and asked Him to show me the purpose for my life.
 I was done with pretending and wanted a relationship with Jesus.
 It wasn’t instantaneous, but the Lord slowly began changing my heart.

 “I got to know more about the Lord as I started to attend The Porch, and the Lord slowly surrounded me with new, faithful friends.
 As I studied the Bible and built relationships with other guys in community, it was clear that God is who He says He is, and I knew that serving the Lord was what I wanted to give my life to.